UW-APL-EIS/vmvols-java/README.md

    sda

 // mmls is a Sleuthkit tool for volume system inspection
-// This would be the C: drive of the VM above
+// This disk would contain/be the C: drive of the VM above
 $ mmls mount/windowsVM/sda
 ```
 # CLI